joonashak/reclab/README.md

 The development environment is configured with npm and Docker.
 You will need to have the `npm` and `docker` commands available on your system (tested only on macOS).

-> _**Note:**_ Gatsby's hot-reload does not currently work properly when running in a Docker container.
+> _**Note on hot-reload:**_ Gatsby's hot-reload does not currently work properly when running in a Docker container.
 In average, it fails on every other change.

+> _**Note on updating content:**_ Upon making changes it is currently necessary to restart the frontend container to have Gatsby rebuild with new static content.
+Use `npm run restart` for this.

 All commands below should be run in project root.
 The npm scripts in subdirectories are meant for internal use by the scripts in root.